,

 Advertisements

-One new technology making a considerable difference is the internet of things (IoT) — smart devices that send and receive information over the internet.
-This innovation, which allows professionals to collect health data and interact with patients remotely, has been a significant boon for healthcare workers.
+One new technology making a considerable difference is the Internet of Things (IoT) — smart devices that send and receive information over the internet.
+This innovation allows professionals to collect health data and interact with patients remotely, which has been a significant boon for healthcare workers.

 Here’s how IoT in health care is helping to fight COVID-19.